day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 ### Data Schema

-I recommended you always write a good quality schema for your application state.
-But, here, to keep things simple, I'm going to break my own rule and stay focused on the domino code only.
+I recommended you always write a quality schema for your application state.
+But, here, to keep things simple, I'm going to break that rule and stay focused on the domino functions only.

 Suffice it to say the application state for "simple" looks like this map with two keys: